mattermost/mattermost-plugin-demo/server/README.md

 Leave the rest of the fields with their default value.

 Now post a message in the selected channel.
 You will see a webhook response, which contains the payload the plugin received.

+It also implements the mm_blocks integration endpoints used by e2e tests in place of the webhook sidecar.
+Point `mm_blocks_actions` URLs at `/plugins/com.mattermost.demo-plugin/mm_blocks_*` (for example `/plugins/com.mattermost.demo-plugin/mm_blocks_integration`).
+The `/mm_blocks` slash command posts sample payloads that exercise the same handlers.

 ## [message_hooks.go](message_hooks.go)